IIIF/api/source/extension/georef/index.md

 ### 3.3 Georeferencing Annotation `target`

 The Georeferencing Annotation `target` is the resource to supply the `body` information to.
-Here the `target` _COULD_ either be an entire IIIF Canvas or Image Service, or an area of interest within a IIIF Canvas or Image Service represented as a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources).
+Here the `target` _MUST_ either be an entire IIIF Canvas or Image Service, or an area of interest within a IIIF Canvas or Image Service represented as a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources).
 Viewers processing the georeferencing information require the original height and width of the resources in order to have the proper aspect ratios.
 Implementers _SHOULD_ supply this information with their embedded resources.

 `[@BERT]` finish this section!
 `[@BRYAN]` do you think including examples of different possible IIIF and SVG selectors is a good idea?